 7. Baby’s bone health is boosted by mom’s sun exposure.
 According to UK researchers, women receiving sun

 during the last trimester of pregnancy have children with larger, stronger bones.

-Enjoy the last days of summer, spend some time outside and soak up a little sunshine every day, if possible!
+Enjoy the summer, spend some time outside and soak up a little sunshine every day, if possible!

-Deborah Tukua, editor of Journey to Natural Living enjoys sunbathing and spending time outdoors.
+Deborah Tukua, editor of Journey to Natural Living, enjoys sunbathing and spending time outdoors.
 There are more articles about vitamin D in the works.
-Subscribe now at http://journeytonatliv.com so you don’t miss the latest research findings on the health benefits of vitamin D.
+Sign up for our e-newsletter at http://journeytonatliv.com so you don’t miss any of our articles.